 The New Normal: Trans Inclusivity in the Workplace

 TransCanWork, Transgender Economic Empowerment Program and Bank of America team up to offer a seminar focused on “The New Normal – Transgender Inclusivity in the Workplace”.
 In this seminar, we will share innovative strategies and best practices for creating welcoming spaces for TGNC employees (and clientele).
-This seminar, led by Michaela Mendelsohn of TransCanWork, Drian Juarez of the LA LGBT Center, Crystal Howard-Doliber of Bank of America, and will give businesses insight on the newest laws and regulations while increasing the bottom line.
+This seminar, led by Michaela Mendelsohn of TransCanWork; Drian Juarez of the LA LGBT Center; Crystal Howard-Doliber of Bank of America; and Dana Vandecoevering and Brad Stevens of Intel, will give businesses insight on the newest laws and regulations while increasing the bottom line.